jiviteshkuk26/Transistor-Tube-Amplifier/README.md

 Proposed

 ## Project Overview
 The Transistor Tube Amplifier project aims to design an amplifier that utilizes a vacuum tube pre-amplifier operating with 30 VDC and then sending it to class AB BJT amplifier to drive an 8ohm speaker.
+The whole system would be powered over USB2.0 power standard i.e. 5V 3A.

 ## Educational Value Added